informagi/REL/README.md

 Please email your questions or comments to [Mick van Hulst](mailto:mick.vanhulst@gmail.com)

 # Acknowledgements
-Our thanks go out to the authors that open-sourced their code, enabling us to this package that can hopefully be of service to many.
+Our thanks go out to the authors that open-sourced their code, enabling us to create this package that can hopefully be of service to many.